ProSE-uoft-org/group-website/content/2.documentation/contributor.md

 ::alert{type="warning"}
 It is recommended you run the development server locally to make sure your changes look good and doesn't break anything.
 ::

+If you don't want to setup a local environment, you can also use cloud dev env in browser after forking it.
+Here are some sample services.

+### Codesandbox

+Or simply edit your github url to <code>https://github<span class="text-red-400">box</span>.com/your-github-username/website</code> to open it in codesandbox.

+For example, I forked this repo to https://github.com/HuakunShen/ut-prose-group-website, then I can open it in codesandbox with https://githubbox.com/HuakunShen/ut-prose-group-website.

+### Gitpod

+Prepend `gitpod.io/#` to your github repo url to open it in gitpod.

+<code><span class="text-red-400">gitpod.io/#</span>https://github.com/HuakunShen/ut-prose-group-website</code>